-Only members in good standing may enjoy the facilities; dues, special assessments, and any other fees must be current.
+Only members in good standing may enjoy the pool facilities; dues, special assessments, and any other fees must be current.
+A release must be signed by all members, renters, and guests.

-Adults and children may be required to provide acceptable identification (i.e., drivers' license/school ID card) to receive passes.
+Adults and children may be required to provide acceptable identification (i.e., drivers' license/school ID card) to receive pool memberships.

-Pool facility individual memberships are issued or renewed at the cost of \$45 per pass per year at www.glenshiredevonshire.com.
-All passes expire at normal pool season end date (Labor Day) 2023 or when title or occupancy of property changes (subject to change).
-Early bird pass fees purchased only between dates of April 1, 2023 and May 1, 2023 are \$40 per pass.
-Members 70 years and older are free.
+Pool facility individual memberships are issued or renewed at the cost of \$45 per person per year.
+All memberships expire at normal pool season end date (Labor Day) 2024 or when title or occupancy of property changes (subject to change).
+Early bird pool memberships purchased only between dates of May 1, 2024 and May 31, 2024 are \$40 per person per year.
+Members age 70 years and older are free.